 Nistowiak Falls is the most famous waterfall in Saskatchewan, both because of its beauty and its accessibility.
 Several wonderful waterfalls dot northern Saskatchewan (see our post Saskatchewan’s Most Magnificent Waterfalls), though many take a bit of effort to reach.
 Nistowiak, on the other hand, is less than 20 km from the end of the road at Stanley Mission, making it enjoyable and fairly easy to reach by canoe down the legendary Churchill River.
-Most of the route, as well as the falls, is part of massive Lac La Ronge Provincial Park.
+Most of the route lies within massive Lac La Ronge Provincial Park.
 If you’re not prepared to travel on your own, another option is to arrange a trip with a local outfitter or tour operator (contact Tourism Saskatchewan for options).

 Historic Stanley Mission